nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-Tabby is a dsektop app for managing your task list.
+Tabby is a desktop app for managing your task list.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ---
 ##